 - Beginner webbing with rubber grip is optimized for quick and easy learning

-Waldorf Dolls are loved by young and old the world over.
+Waldorf Dolls are a beloved outdoor gift for young and old.
 These high quality, natural fiber dolls are lovingly hand-made in Europe by Grimm’s Spiel & Holz in the Waldorf tradition with simple features that capture the essence and innocence of the young child.

 - A family of 10 small Dwarf dolls in a delightful rainbow of colors, made from Oeko-Tex (organic) cotton.